 You may also convert the above benefits to a different insurance provider if they offer conversion options for group benefits members.
 It is recommended you shop around to find the coverage that best meets the needs of you and your family.
 Please be aware that the time frame for conversion may be different for other insurance providers than what is noted above for Sun Life.

-For detailed information please refer to Converting Your Benefits to an Individual Plan.
+For detailed information please refer to Continuation of Coverage information.

 Other Benefits and Programs